arxanas/git-branchless/README.md

 Then the branchless workflow may be for you instead.

 The branchless workflow is designed for use at monorepo-scale, where the repository has a single main branch that all commits are applied to.
-It's based off of [Facebook's hg smartlog extension](https://www.mercurial-scm.org/wiki/SmartlogExtension) and related tooling.
+It's based off the Mercurial workflows at large companies such as Google and Facebook.
 You can use it for smaller repositories as well, as long as you have a single main branch.

 The branchless workflow is perfectly compatible with local branches if you choose to use them — they're just not necessary anymore.